 Once the brackets are placed, the next step will include drawing and editing the curve for indirect bonding tray fabrication.
-Its use allows the physical brackets to be placed accurately in real life.
+The indirect bonding tray is generated for the first position model only; its use allows the physical brackets to be placed accurately in real life.